Abbott Laboratories: 2013–present

 Effective January 1, 2013, the company completed the corporate spin-off of AbbVie.
 Abbott Nutrition, whose products include Similac, Pedialyte, Glucerna, and Ensure, also retained the Abbott name.
 In preparation for the reorganization, Abbott cut 550 staff members.

 In May 2014, it was announced that Abbott would acquire the holding company Kalo Pharma Internacional S.L. for $2.9 billion in order to secure the 73% it held of Chilean pharmaceutical company, CFR Pharmaceuticals, which the company said would more than double its branded generic drug portfolio.
 In December 2014, the company acquired Russian pharmaceutical manufacturer Veropharm (Voronezh) in a deal worth $410 million, which included three manufacturing facilities.
 Abbott, which already employed 1,400 people in Russia, said it planned to set up a manufacturing presence in the country when the deal closed.

 In September 2015, the company acquired Tendyne Holdings, a private medical device company focused on developing minimally invasive mitral valve replacement therapies, for $250 million.

 In September 2017, the FDA approved Abbott's FreeStyle Libre glucose monitoring system, which reads glucose levels through a self-applied sensor without finger pricks.
 In October 2017, the company acquired Alere for $5.8 billion.
 In January 2017, Abbott announced it would acquire St. Jude Medical for $25 billion in stock.
 With the acquisition of Alere, the company also obtained the subsidiary Arriva Medical, which at one point was the largest mail-order diabetic supplier.
 Arriva Medical closed facilities in December 2017.

 As of August 2018, the company was among the top five companies for branded generic drugs in Russia.
+In November 2018, Abbott received United States FDA clearance for FreeStyle LibreLink, a glucose reader smartphone app.